 This regulation is not mandated by any federal or state law, court order, or federal regulation.
-The final regulation incorporates by reference, with some modifications and exclusions, the provisions of the federal Mine Safety and Health Administration (MSHA) requirements in 30 CFR Part 77.
+The proposed regulation incorporates by reference, with one modification regarding the relevant regulatory authority, the provisions of the federal Mine Safety and Health Administration (MSHA) requirements in 30 CFR Part 75.